AngelaCrow/MNE/README.md

 # ModelosDarwinUICN

 This project is develop by Juan M. Barrios <j.m.barrios@gmail.com> and Angela P.
-Cuervo <acuervo@gmail.com> to process data for the Darwin Initiative.
+Cuervo-Robayo <acuervo@gmail.com> to process data for the Darwin Initiative.

 The main goal is process species occurrence data to generate Specie Distribution Models, the `MNE.R` script is the responsible of this task.
 As an input the